huggingface/huggingface_hub/docs/hub/model-repos.md

 git push origin main
-git lfs push --all origin main # this can take time depending on your upload bandwidth git lfs install --force --local # this reinstalls the LFS hooks
+git lfs push --all origin main # this can take time depending on your upload bandwidth git lfs install --force --local # this reinstalls the LFS hooks huggingface-cli lfs-enable-largefiles . # needed if some files are bigger than 5Gb
 ```

 - Here's how you can safely rebase an exsiting **myfork** with **repoA** without breaking anything: